ParchmentMC/Website/docs/mappings.md

           {:.small-text}

     - Overly simple information means javadocs which does not give any information that cannot be immediately inferred from the code.
-This explicity excludes javadocs which gives information that is not immediately inferrable, such as the valid range of a number from a getter.
+This explicitly excludes javadocs which gives information that cannot be inferred immediately, such as the valid range of a number from a getter.
         - {:.small-text} _Example:_